gregmarine/ByGregMarine.com/Blog/src/2024/02/27_vacation.md

 I worked today.
 It was mostly a normal day at work.
 Nothing special to write about there...hehehe But out of the blue, my sister texted to see if she could drop by.

-I was so happy to here from Tracy.
+I was so happy to hear from Tracy.
 I was equally happy that I was able to welcome her into my home today.
 I was working, but hadn't taken my lunch yet.
 So I happily invited her to drop by!

 She brought us Panera to enjoy for lunch.
 We had a great time just hanging out and talking.
 I ended up talking to her about the same concerns I had when I talked to Chérie a few weeks ago.
 Basically about what happened on New Year's Eve.
 I'm glad I was able to talk to Tracy about it as well as when I talked to Chérie.
 They are the only two I've been able to talk to about it.